testcontainers-community/testcontainers-wiremock-demo/README.md

-# AtomicJar & Testcontainers Desktop
+# AtomicJar booth password application

 1. Install [Testcontainers Desktop app](https://testcontainers.com/desktop?utm_medium=event&utm_source=2023-springone&utm_content=raffle-repo).
 It is free to try and takes less than 5 minutes!
 2. Clone this repository or download and unzip it.